prometheusresearch/baseline-codebase/src/rex.web/README.rst

 This package provides an extensible web stack for the Rex platform.
 It
 includes:

-* ability to map specific URLs to HTTP handlers written in Python;
 * server for static resources;
+* mapper from specific URLs to Python handlers;
+* authentication and authorization mechanism.
 * support for templates;
+* client-side sessions;
-* customizable handlers for standard HTTP errors.
+* customizable error handlers.
-* authentication and authorization mechanism.

 The Rex web stack is built on top of the following packages: